Why do scrum teams estimate work in story points?

 Looking at the risks above, one could be tempted to say ‘lets take a lot of effort to do a proper study upfront’.

-The problem with such an approach is that even a proper study can still not eliminate the changing requirements: the world around the company is changing fast!
+The problem with such an approach is that even a proper study can still not eliminate the changing requirements: the world is changing fast, and your project requirements as well!

 Using top-down or bottom-up estimation techniques are no silver bullets for accurate estimations.
 Let’s take a closer look further for other techniques we can use.